 Why Teens Are So Stressed—And It’s Not Exams, Bullying or Break-ups.

-The latest stats show that Aussie school students are more stressed than those living in most other countries.
-I’m sure that as a teacher and/or parent, that comes as no surprise to you.
+The latest stats show that 1 in 5 students have a mental health issue.
+I’m sure that as a teacher or parent, that comes as no surprise to you.
 You experience first hand the tantrums, doors slammed, papers torn, colourful language and outright meltdowns on a nearly daily basis.
 So why are they so stressed out?
 Why can’t they seem to cope with the pressures of their final years at school?
 What’s going on that’s got them lashing out and reacting in such out of control ways?

 I bet the list in your head was something like -